Combined MFA and SSPR

 Microsoft Authenticator App - Notification MFA and SSPR

-Microsoft Authenticator App - Code MFA and SSPR
+Microsoft Authenticator App - Code MFA

-OATH Hardware Token MFA and SSPR
+OATH Token (Hardware or Software) MFA and SSPR

 SMS (Text Message) MFA and SSPR